xabbu42/Master/arbeit.md

 reflexive-transitive closure is denoted by $R^*$.

 \Begin{definition}[correspondence] \label{corr}
-We relate the subformula (symbol) occurrences in a proof as follows:
+The subformula (symbol) occurrences in a proof correspond to each other as follows:

-* Every subformula (symbol) occurrence in a side formula of a premise corresponds to the same occurrence of that subformula (symbol) in the same side formula in the conclusion.
+* Every subformula (symbol) occurrence in a side formula of a premise directly corresponds to the same occurrence of that subformula (symbol) in the same side formula in the conclusion.

-* Every active formula of a premise correspond to the topmost subformula occurrence of the same formula in the principal formula of the conclusion.
+* Every active formula of a premise directly correspond to the topmost subformula occurrence of the same formula in the principal formula of the conclusion.

-* Every subformula (symbol) occurrence in an active formula of a premise corresponds to the same occurrence of that subformula (symbol) in the corresponding subformula in the principal formula of the rule.
+* Every subformula (symbol) occurrence in an active formula of a premise directly corresponds to the same occurrence of that subformula (symbol) in the corresponding subformula in the principal formula of the rule.^[TODO add indirect correspondence transitive closure]

+* Two subformulas (symbols) correspond to each other by the transitive closure of direct correspondence.

 \End{definition}